It’s really quite simple: This is Moonbase – These are the folk who are supposed to stop the UFO’s entering the Earth’s atmosphere in the first place

 In the event that Sky One fails and the UFO actually does make it to Earth (which seemed to happen in just about every episode as I recall) the SHADO ground forces are called in.

-Here we see a UFO crashing somewhere in England (which is very fortunate since that is where SHADO are based!)
+Here we see a UFO crashing somewhere in England (which is very fortunate since that is where SHADO is based!)

 The ground forces are always parked in a wood not far from where the UFO lands or crashes, (This is either brilliant planning or extremely good luck) and are our last hope to save the world as we know it from the green-faced dishwashing liquid-breathing blokes in red spacesuits.

 They have a very sexy line in tracked vehicles called Mobiles.
-That’s them pictured above and on the left.
 If these guys fail, you may as well stand and chuck rocks at the flying saucer because you’re on your own.
 Luckily it never got to this stage.

 I used to have a Corgi SHADO Mobile that fired matchsticks.
 Luckily the ones in the show had a more deadly armoury!